anandka/Learning/CKA - Kubernetes.md

 - One can think of Network policy as Security Group of any cloud
 - It has Ingress and Egress rules which you can apply
 - `Pod Selectors` is used to select which pods the network policy is applied to
+- In `ingress` and `egress` rules 3 main keywords are
+	- namespaceSelector
+	- podSelector
+	- ipBlock
 - Example of Network Policy

 ~~~